 What is Multiple Sclerosis (MS)?

-Symptoms of MS vary widely, but some common symptoms include numbness or tingling of the face, body or extremities; impaired coordination or problems with gait; vision problems; pain; fatigue; and dizziness, among others.
-Most people who suffer from MS have a relapsing-remitting course.
+Symptoms of MS vary widely, depending on what part of the central nervous system is involved.
+Some common symptoms include numbness or tingling of the face, body or extremities; impaired coordination or problems with gait; electric shock sensations; vision problems; pain; fatigue; dizziness; weakness, and cognitive difficulties, among others.
 The onset of new symptoms may develop over a few days or weeks and then improve partially or completely.
+The course can also be progressive, or secondary progressive.
+Symptoms will generally worsen over time if left untreated.